 We'll print the pathways achieved on learners' full qualification certificates.

-Calculating the qualification grade
+Calculating the qualification grade for the Certificate or Diploma

 Unit 1 is graded achieved/not achieved based on reaching the required marks.
 An achievement in this unit will be awarded 20 points.